renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Programming-In-Ceylon.md

 {% endhighlight %}

-This is equivalent to writing `String name = "John"`, but Ceylon already knows that `"John"` must be a String, so you usually don't need to tell it that (sometimes you need to so that code in other parts of your program can also know the type of a certain value)!
+This is equivalent to writing `String name = "John"`, but Ceylon already knows that `"John"` must be a String, so you usually don't need to tell it that (unless the value is declared at package-level, or outside any function)!

-`value` is a Ceylon keyword, and as such, you must not call something in your program `value`.
+`value` is a Ceylon keyword, and as such, you must not name something in your program `value`.
 There's quite a few reserved [keywords](http://ceylon-lang.org/documentation/1.0/spec/html/lexical.html#identifiersandkeywords) in Ceylon (which are necessary for it to be able to interpret your programs)... for example, a few of them are `void`, `if`, `then`, `else`, `for`, `while` and `in`, which are instructions we will get back to shortly...

+> If you really must name something with a keyword, you can scape it with \\i, for example: `value \\ivalue = "Hi"`.

-Now, instead of just printing a fixed String, let's make Ceylon print a String containing our value (paste this inside the `run` function):
+Now, instead of just printing a fixed String, let's make Ceylon print a String containing our value (paste the following code inside the `run` function):

 {% highlight ceylon %}
 value name = "John";
 print("Hello ``name``!");
 {% endhighlight %}

 If you run this program, you should see the message `Hello John!`!
-That's because, by wrapping `name` between back-quotes ` `` `, we made Ceylon interpret `name` as not plain text, but as an arbitrary Ceylon expression.
+By wrapping `name` between back-quotes ``` `` ```, we made Ceylon interpret `name` as not plain text, but as an arbitrary Ceylon expression.

 You may be asking yourself: but why not just write `print("Hello John!");`? and that would actually be exactly the same thing